 - Protect individuals’ fundamental rights and freedoms, notably privacy rights; and

-- Enable organisations to process personal information in the course of their legitimate business.
+- Enable organizations to process personal information in the course of their legitimate business.

 This policy covers Your Editing Team.
 Any Data that is processed there is covered by the relevant data protection legislation from the home jurisdiction of the Data Controller.